Skip to contentSkip to navigation

 How does a visit with the Sensational Supplies Pack work?

 LG.
 The Sensational Supplies Packs can be borrowed Tuesday through Sunday, from 10 a.m. to 5 p.m.
 Upon arriving at the Museum, simply request one at the Ticket Counter.
-You can then use the pack’s contents – including soothing objects and structured activity sheets – to explore the collection at your leisure!
-We recommend that visitors read over the worksheets prior to starting their visit, to make sure the activities are adapted to their needs.
+You can then explore the collection at your leisure, using the structured activities and sensory objects included in the pack’s!
+Admission to the Museum is free for the autistic person and anyone accompanying them.
+We recommend that families review the activity sheets before beginning their visit to determine which activities are best suited to them.

 PB.
 It’s important that the exploration be a stress-free experience.
 Maybe just one activity will be enough, or maybe the child will use the objects and worksheets differently than what’s laid out.
 That’s perfectly fine.
 Our main goal is to encourage physical and mental well-being and a joyful family experience.